Small set expansion hypothesis

-The small set expansion hypothesis or small set expansion conjecture in computational complexity theory is an unproven computational hardness assumption related to the unique games conjecture.
+The small set expansion hypothesis or small set expansion conjecture in computational complexity theory is an unproven computational hardness assumption.
 Under the small set expansion hypothesis it is assumed to be computationally infeasible to distinguish between a certain class of expander graphs called "small set expanders" and other graphs that are very far from being small set expanders.
+This assumption implies the hardness of several other computational problems, and the optimality of certain known approximation algorithms.

+The small set expansion hypothesis is related to the unique games conjecture, another unproven computational hardness assumption according to which accurately approximating the value of certain games is computationally infeasible.
+If the small set expansion hypothesis is true, then so is the unique games conjecture.